FMInference/FlexiGen/README.md

 | FlexGen with Compression | **29.12** | **8.38** | **1.12** |

 - Hardware: an NVIDIA T4 (16GB) instance on GCP with 208GB of DRAM and 1.5TB of SSD.
 - Workload: input sequence length = 512, output sequence length = 32.
-The batch size is tuned to a large value that maximizes the generation throughput for each system. (e.g., more than 128 for OPT-175B on FlexGen).
+The batch size is tuned to a large value that maximizes the generation throughput for each system. (e.g., 256 for OPT-175B on FlexGen).
 - Metric: generation throughput (token/s) = number of the generated tokens / (time for processing prompts + time for generation).

 How to [reproduce](benchmark/flexgen).